-This is part of a guide to the identification of particles seen in samples of free particles.
+This is part of a guide to the identification of particles seen in samples of transformer oil.
 It is designed to allow access to files using

 any significant feature noticed by the microscopist rather than requiring a specific set of measured parameters.
 Often the most significant

 feature of a particle is unique to that particle type and so is not a useful diagnostic element for a broader Key for particles in general.